How to Pick Travel Insurance for Your Family Trip

 Generally, the more coverage you want and need, the more expensive it will be.
 The more you spent on the trip, the more it will drive the cost as well.
 We had a weather delay cause us to miss a night in a nice vacation rental I’d booked in the Azores, but since I didn’t have great trip cancellation coverage, I couldn’t get reimbursed.

-Faye: I used Faye on our family trip to Japan and once I returned from the doctor’s office with the diagnosis and proof of payment, it was a simple, easy process for getting reimbursed.
-They’re a bit pricier, but I’d use them again.
+I used Faye on our family trip to Japan and once I returned from the doctor’s office with the diagnosis and proof of payment, it was a simple, easy process for getting reimbursed.
+They’re a bit pricier, but at least the insurance actually worked when I needed it to.
+Read my full Faye Review.

-Chase Credit Card Insurance: This was NOT a good experience.
+Credit Card Insurance: Many people find only after sending document after document over and over that most credit card insurance covers very little, and almost never anything medical.
 I made a claim after my son broke out in a rash in remote Indonesia, and we made the decision to fly to Singapore to get him evaluated.
 We missed accommodations and flights I’d paid for, paid for extra flights and accommodation, and the medical costs.
 It turned out that none of this was covered in the plan.

 World Nomads: I used to love this insurance, but they really went downhill, and most people claim they are sent on an endless document loop with them.